 In this blog post, we’ll delve into these programs, and how they can help older residents manage their property tax burdens.
 Although I personally still have some time before turning 65, these programs were some things my wife and I investigated when considering our move to Grand Junction, CO.

 I also have my Seniors Real Estate Specialist® (SRES®) designation.
-It shows that as a REALTOR® I am able to meet the special needs of maturing Americans when selling, buying, relocating, or refinancing residential or investment properties.
+It shows that as a REALTOR® I am able to meet the needs of maturing Americans when selling, buying, relocating, or refinancing residential or investment properties.
 By earning the SRES® designation, I am prepared to serve mature clients with the best options and information for them to make life-changing decisions.

 Property Tax ValuesProperty Tax Relief Programs for Colorado Seniors